axiom-data-science/particle-tracking-manager/docs/configuration.md

 * Leeway: scenario for Search and Rescue of various objects at the surface
 * OpenOil: oil spill scenarios
 * LarvalFish: scenario for fish eggs and larvae that can grow
+* HarmfulAlgalBloom: scenario for modeling harmful algal blooms once they exist to see where they travel or where they came from

 Set these with e.g.: